GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
-Now they have two problems.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *Jamie Zawinski*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts